insooth/insooth.github.io/designing-instrusive-adt.md

 What we want to have, are the pools of identical objects (rather than raw memory) and predefined ways to compose such objects.
 By objects we mean structures with known data layout, i.e. they never define hidden members introduced by `virtual` keyword, or we can predict offsets and sizes of those members.
 We never allocate (on heap, stack, etc.) _additional_ memory: we can take an object from the pool, or put back object to the pool.
 That implies following:
 * we know address ranges and addresses of all the objects (i.e. memory) used in our system &mdash; that gives additional debugging possibilities,
 * we link object through pointers which are always valid addresses (memory is prealloacted and never freed during runtime),
-* we do not use subtype polymorphism, thus we eliminate indirect calls through `vtable`s &mdash; we strive to be cache-friendly,
+* we do not use subtype polymorphism, thus we eliminate indirect calls through `vtable`s &mdash; we strive to be cache-friendly (we can even force data alignment),
 * fatal error is raised if we run out of "free" objects in the pool &mdash; we need to carrefully calculate pool sizes and give fallback possibilities (force some resources to be freed, c.f.
 [Linux kernel out-of-memory handling](http://linux-mm.org/OOM_Killer "OOM Killer") or calls dropping in case of emergency calls).

 As an example we model forward traversal list `[head, next]`: